n1000g/leetcode-notes/README.md

 # leetcode-notes
-Self-leetcode notes to solve leetcode problems.
+Self-leetcode-notes to solve leetcode problems.

 Classify by question types.